The Guide to Breastfeeding: Emphases and Positions that You Need to Know

 Note!
 While breastfeeding while lying down is comfortable, it requires responsibility and awareness on your part and sleep safety measures.
 Read about safe sleep and prevention of SIDS

-Important reminder: if you experience difficulty breastfeeding, we are here to remind you that it is natural and familiar, and that there are methods and professionals who can help make breastfeeding a good, connecting and fulfilling experience.
+If you experience difficulty breastfeeding, we are here to remind you that it is natural and familiar, and that there are methods and professionals who can help make breastfeeding a good, connecting and fulfilling experience.
 It is recommended that you contact a Family Care Center nurse or the lactation consultant who accompanies you and that you read the article on breastfeeding support and guidance.